savitharaghunathan/ingress-to-gateway-migration-konveyor/README.md

 5. **Review violations** — the analyzer will flag nginx-ingress patterns in the Go source files.

 6. **Use KAI** — click "Get Solution" on any violation to generate the Gateway API equivalent code.

+---

+This project was built with assistance from [Claude Code](https://claude.ai/claude-code).